JackDca/Mailpilewiki/Troubleshooting.md

 Older versions did not override `python2`.
 The `mp` script specifies `python2` as its interpreter.
 So with old versions of virtualenv, when your shell invokes `python2` it runs outside of the virtualenv and without your dependencies.

 [#1106](https://github.com/mailpile/Mailpile/issues/1106) shows the fix on Ubuntu 12.04

+---

+## Starting from Scratch

+If you decide you just want to say "screw it" and start from scratch with the most recent codebase of Mailpile, you can delete EVERYTHING pertaining to your install by deleting the following directory pertaining to your operating system:

+- On Linux the `~/.local/shared/Mailpile/`
+- On OS X the `~/Libary/Application Support/Mailpile/`
+- On all operating systems check for `~/.mailpile`